All travellers

 Transiting is when you pass through one country on the way to your final destination.

-If you transfer through a third country to China, you must certify that you have completed a PCR test within 48 hours of your arrival in China via the China Customs website, app, or WeChat account.
+Transiting through a third country to China is permitted but you are still required to undertake a lateral flow/ rapid antigen test test no more than 48 hours of boarding your final flight to China and complete the China Customs Declaration via the China Customs website, app, or WeChat account.
 This must be completed before boarding your final flight to China.

 Registering with the Chinese authorities